Christ-Mind-Teachings/cmi-www/_acq/quick.md

       <div class="header">Integrated Audio</div>
       <div class="description">
         <p>
         This option is present when audio is available for the current document.
 When clicked the audio player will be displayed toward the bottom of the screen.
 Use the player to play, pause, and skip forward or backward in the recording.
         </p>
         <p>
-        The audio is integrated in that the paragraph of the document being spoken by the audio is highlighted.
+        The audio is integrated with the transcript so that the paragraph of the document being spoken by the audio is highlighted.
 This makes it easy to find your place as you read along with the audio.
 The page is automatically scrolled to keep pace with the recording.
         </p>
       </div>
     </div>